To build your own Itinerary, click to add an item to your Itinerary basket.

 Already saved an Itinerary?

-You are here: UK Regions > Northern Ireland
+You are here: UK Regions > Accessible breaks in Northern Ireland

 Fancy exploring the wonder and mysticism of Northern Ireland?
 Why not head over the Irish sea to this historical and cultural hub for a disabled holiday?
 There are plenty of accessible accommodation options and attractions to enjoy across Northern Ireland.